 - Self-nominations are permissible but require at least one outside letter of support

-The ACS recommends that nominators plan a minimum of 30 minutes to complete the application form.
+Plan to spend a minimum of 30 minutes completing the application form.
 For the nominee to have a fair review, detailed information is required, including the following:

 - Demographic information about the nominee and nominator.

-- Details about the nominator’s relationship to the nominee, along with background information on the nominee’s surgical career.
+- Details about the nominator’s relationship with the nominee, along with background information on the nominee’s surgical career.

-- Completion of narrative sections requesting detailed information about the nominee’s volunteerism or humanitarian work, including the type of service they provide, the sustainability of the programs in which they are involved, any advocacy efforts in which they may have been involved, along with additional roles they have played.
+- Completion of narrative sections requesting detailed information about the nominee’s volunteerism or humanitarian work, including the type of service they provide, the sustainability of the programs they are involved in, any advocacy efforts they may have been involved in, and any additional roles they have played, among other items.

 - It helps to tell a story with your nomination.
 Specific examples and anecdotes are encouraged.

-- The information provided will be shared with your nominee during our verification process.
+- The information you provide will be shared with your nominee during our verification process.
 It may be worthwhile to obtain input from the nominee in advance.

 - The nomination form does not need to be completed in one sitting.
-You may start an application and then come back to enhance it with additional detailed information you have obtained about the nominee.
+You can start an application and then come back to enhance it with additional/more detailed information obtained about the nominee.

-The nomination website opened January 3, 2017, for electronic submission and can be accessed through the Operation Giving Back (OGB) section of the ACS website.
-For more information, contact OGB at email@example.com.
+The nomination website can be accessed through the Operation Giving Back (OGB) section of the ACS website.
+For more information, contact OGB at firstname.lastname@example.org.